UoB-COMSM0166/2025-group-9/README.md

 During the same testing sessions, our team presented a game based on Fireboy and Watergirl.
 Players were more enthusiastic and willing to play the game multiple times.
 Hadeel, a team member, created a digital prototype to help us visualise the new idea.

+Our initial idea was to develop moving platforms for the game and allow players to start and stop them.
+Additionally, a magic door feature, enabling players to swap their positions in the game.
+Therefore, we created a prototype video to represent the idea.
+[Watch the prototype video]: https://github.com/UoB-COMSM0166/2025-group-9/blob/main/Meetings/Week-3/Fireboy%20and%20Watergirl.mp4

+Building on the previous idea, we developed several concepts to make the gameplay more challenging by introducing cooperative puzzles and new storylines, such as one character rescuing the other before they can reach their doors together.
+We also created a prototype video to represent this idea.
+[Watch the prototype video]: https://github.com/UoB-COMSM0166/2025-group-9/blob/main/Meetings/Week-4/F%26W_compressed.mp4

 We had our final idea, after a brainstorming session during Week 5.

-([Watch the prototype video]: https://github.com/UoB-COMSM0166/2025-group-9/blob/main/Meetings/Week-4/F%26W_compressed.mp4

 ### Stakeholders